 The North Bay General Hospital fundraising campaign got a boost from Vic’s $150,000 donation.
 “I believe the new hospital is extremely important to the region.
 Not only will it provide a better level of care, but the construction and services required will be the catalyst we need to jump-start our economy”, said Vic of his donation.

-During his 7 years as Mayor of the City of North Bay, Vic worked for $1 per year, as he donated his entire salary to charities.
-Over $350,000 in Mayoral salary was donated.
+During his terms as Mayor of the City of North Bay, Vic worked for $1 each year.
+His entire 7-year Mayoral salary of $350,000 was donated to charities, bringing his total local donations to $1.5 million.

 P.S.
 Vic is always seen in one of his trademark yellow ties!